...

 2. Turtle Beach Battle Buds

-Turtle Beach Battle Buds are versatile in-ear gaming earbuds for budget-conscious gamers with a removable high-sensitivity boom microphone for clear communication.
+Turtle Beach Battle Buds are versatile wired gaming earbuds for budget-conscious gamers with a removable high-sensitivity boom microphone for clear communication.

 I also love the inline controls so you can adjust volume or mute the mic without fumbling.
 The 10mm speakers sound sharp, especially for the price.
 Whether you are on your phone, console, or PC, these buds work just about everywhere.